 Traveling to Taj Mahal comes with the perks of getting to witness the most amazing structural pieces of human creation.
 So, chances are that you will not want to mess up your experience, isn’t it?
 Although we are sure you will be cautious, prepping you is the most we can do.
 So, here are some travel tips to Taj Mahal.

 - Arrive early!
 We have stated it multiple times and we are doing it again.
-Reach there as early as possible and definitely before 9ish.
+Furthermore, reach there as early as possible and definitely before 9ish.

 - Dress modestly.
 Don’t worry; there is no stated dress code.
 However, dressing modestly will save you from the unnecessary stares.
-The final call is yours!
+However, the final call is yours!

 - Book your ticket online!
 It is the easiest way to dodge the difficulties that are coming between you and Taj.

 - Enter from the East gate.
-It is less crowded and will be nearer from your hotel.
+Moreover, it is less crowded and will be nearer from your hotel.

 - Capture snaps from the virtue of Yamuna River.
-It bestows the best of views for free.
+Also, it bestows the best of views for free.
 Isn’t that a win-win already!?

 - Take your chances and try capturing Taj in the best way possible.
 No doubt, it will be crowded at almost all times, but don’t let it bother your perfect shot, okay?